AT&T Hobbit: History

+The most highly integrated processor, the 92020MX, preserved the 3 KB cache of the 92010 but has a single-channel PCMCIA interface and a display controller supporting resolutions of up to 640 x 480.
+Costing $32 per unit in 10,000 unit quantities, it presented opportunities for cost reduction with certain devices when compared to the original Hobbit chipset.

-However, the Hobbit-based Newton was never produced.
+Apple Computer approached AT&T and paid it to develop a newer version of the CRISP suitable for low-power use in the Newton handheld computer.
+The Hobbit-based Newton was never produced.
 According to Larry Tesler, "The Hobbit was rife with bugs, ill-suited for our purposes, and overpriced.
 We balked after AT&T demanded not one but several million more dollars in development fees."
-Apple dropped interest in the Hobbit and moved on to help form Advanced RISC Machines, ARM, in late 1990 with a $2.5 million investment.
+Apple rejected the Hobbit and adopted the ARM610 for the Newton, also partnering with Acorn Computers and VLSI Technology to form Advanced RISC Machines (ARM) in late 1990 with a $2.5 million investment.
 Apple sold its stake in ARM years later for a net $800 million.

-The Active Book Company (founded by Hermann Hauser, who also founded Acorn Computers), which had been using an ARM in its Active Book personal digital assistant (PDA), was later purchased by AT&T and was subsumed by AT&T's EO Personal Communicator company, which produced an early PDA running PenPoint OS from the GO Corporation.
+The Active Book Company (founded by Hermann Hauser, who also founded Acorn Computers), which had been using an ARM in its Active Book personal digital assistant (PDA), was later purchased by AT&T and was subsumed by AT&T's Eo subsidiary, which produced an early PDA, the EO Personal Communicator, running PenPoint OS from the GO Corporation.

+AT&T made early announcements in 1992 of broad vendor adoption.
 Hobbit was used in the earliest prototypes of the BeBox until in 1993, AT&T announced discontinuation of Hobbit.

-With these exceptions there was almost no commercial use of the design, and production was ended in 1994.
+AT&T closed its Eo operations which were responsible for the only commercially released product using the Hobbit, and finally discontinued the Hobbit in 1994.

 Design

-In a traditional RISC design, better referred to as load-store architecture, memory is accessed explicitly through commands that load data into registers and back out to memory.
-Instructions that manipulate those data generally work solely on the registers.
-This allows the processor to clearly separate the movement of data from the processing done on it, making it easier to tune the instruction pipelines and add superscalar support.
+In a traditional RISC design implementing a load–store architecture, memory is accessed through instructions that explicitly load data into registers and store data back to memory, with instructions that manipulate data working solely on the registers.
+By seeking to limit the data processing operations to a single clock cycle, a simpler control mechanism can be employed to dispatch instructions, making it easier to tune the instruction pipelines, and add superscalar support.
 However, programming languages do not actually operate in this fashion.
 Generally they use a stack containing local variables and other information for subroutines known as a stack frame or activation record.
 The compiler writes code to create activation records using the underlying processor's load-store design.

-The C Machine, and the CRISP and Hobbit that followed, directly support the types of memory access that programming languages use and is optimized for running the C programming language.
-Instructions can access memory directly, including structures within memory such as stack frames and arrays.
-Although this "memory-data" model was typical of the earlier CISC designs, in the C Machine data access is handled entirely via a stack of 64 32-bit registers; the registers are not otherwise addressable, in contrast with the INMOS Transputer and other stack-based designs.
-Using a stack for data access can dramatically reduce code size as there is no need to specify the location of the data needed by the instructions.
-On such a stack machine, most instructions implicitly use the data on the top of the stack.
-Higher code density means less data movement on the memory bus, improving performance.